Home >

 How to write your US resume experience section

 The biggest challenge when crafting your experience section is deciding what to include and what to leave out.
-For many candidates with extensive experience, this can be very frustrating, but the solution is simple:
+For many candidates with extensive experience, this can be very frUStrating, but the solution is simple:

 Feature only those experiences that are relevant to the job you’re applying for.